Red (2010 film): Production

 In November 2009, Helen Mirren was reported to be engaged to work alongside Freeman and Willis in the film.
 Also in November 2009, John C. Reilly and Mary-Louise Parker were in negotiations to join the cast.
 Reilly would play a retired CIA agent who is paranoid that everyone is out to kill him.
 Parker would play the romantic interest, a federal pension worker who becomes embroiled in the Willis character's struggle to stay alive.
 In the same month, Julian McMahon, Ernest Borgnine, Richard Dreyfuss, and Brian Cox entered negotiations to join the cast.

 In December 2009, creator Warren Ellis stated on his mailing list: "Read the RED script.
 Not bad.
 Not the book, but not bad.
 Funny.
 Especially when you know the casting.
 Very tight piece of work.
 Talked to the producers last week.
 They're all kind of giddy over the casting coups.
 Who wouldn't want to see Helen Mirren with a sniper rifle?"
 Also in December 2009 Summit Entertainment announced a release date of October 22, 2010.
 The same month, James Remar was cast in an unspecified role, in addition to Karl Urban as "Cooper".
 In January 2010, reportedly John Malkovich had signed to star opposite Bruce Willis, replacing John C. Reilly, who exited the role in late December.

 Principal photography began on January 18, 2010, in Toronto, Canada.
 Red was shot in and around the Toronto metropolitan area for nine weeks before moving on to the road and ending in New Orleans in late March for the final two weeks of principal photography.
 Filming in the French Quarter of New Orleans commenced in March 2010.
 Additional photography was shot for a post-credits scene in Louisiana in August 2010.

+Music

 Release

 The film premiered at Grauman's Chinese Theatre in Hollywood on October 11, 2010.
 Red was released on Blu-ray and DVD on January 25, 2011.
 The film was released by Summit Entertainment in the US and Entertainment One in the UK.
 Lionsgate Home Entertainment later released it on Ultra HD Blu-ray on September 5, 2017.